rafaelwithoeft/rocketseat-react-desafio1/README.md

 ### TL;DR
 To get started developing right away:

-* install all project dependencies with `npm install or yarn`
+* install all project dependencies with `npm install or yarn install`
 * start the development server with `npm run dev or yarn dev`

 ### What You're Getting